Leg Length Discrepancy and Short Right Leg Syndrome

-Case Notes 1 - Retired Engineer, Lower Left Limb Mechanism
+Case Notes 1 - Retired Engineer, Left Lower Limb Mechanism

 This is a summary of the first dramatically successful treatment of Short Right Leg Syndrome in my clinical practice dating back to 2018.
 A healthy active client in his early 70's had successively suffered left leg issues over a 20 year period.
 Initially left sided Piriformis Syndrome and Sciatic pain which resolved to only begin experiencing Plantar Fasciitis.
-Much therapy received for both conditions kept them at bay but a subtle and sometimes not so subtle tightness down the backline of the limb persisted.
+Much therapy received for both conditions kept them at bay but I am guessing a subtle and sometimes not so subtle tightness down the backline of the limb persisted.
 Then in the space of two years a 3rd degree tear of the left Hamstring occurred when slipping on wet ground and on recovery from that full rupture of the left Achilles hitching the trailer to the car.

 Seeking massage treatment after recovery from surgery, I had to tell him we would not be able to clear tightness from his left leg.
 Any treatment outcome would be limited and temporary.
 He had then and still does today have a significant leg length discrepancy.
 The right leg is structurally shorter than the left.
 Examined from the front in the standing position, the pelvis had a right leaning tilt.
 Lying supine on the table, knees bent and feet together, the left knee undoubtedly sticks up.
 The bones are longer in the left leg.
 Short of surgical intervention, this cannot be adjusted or corrected by manipulation.
 While maintaining high flexibility through the pelvis, good muscle tone and good posture is preventative, once acute symptoms have developed and injury has occurred it is almost like we always have to resort to use of an adjusting prosthetic heel lift under the short leg.